 Barbee: The National LGBT Chamber of Commerce (NGLCC) is incredibly helpful.
 Plus, the NGLCC has tons of local and state-level chambers that entrepreneurs can get involved with.

-DeLeón: As an LGBT+ founder, I’d remind my peers that we are uniquely qualified to be successful entrepreneurs precisely because of our intersectionalities.
+DeLeón: As an LGBTQ+ founder, I’d remind my peers that we are uniquely qualified to be successful entrepreneurs precisely because of our intersectionalities.
 We understand what it’s like to be underestimated or perceived as less-than.
-LGBT+ people have had to deal with that in a very real way throughout our lives.
+LGBTQ+ people have had to deal with that in a very real way throughout our lives.
 We’ve had to navigate unsafe spaces to not only survive but thrive.

 Davidson: Keep doing the hard work that you’ve been doing most of your lives.
 Whether it was difficult or not growing up queer, you’re fighting the good fight.
 There are resources and opportunities out there for you.